nikabilic/WRE_Project/README.md

-# WRE_Project
-Water Ressource Engineering Project - 2022
+# Water Ressource Engineering Project - 2022

 ## PART 1:
 This week, we shall develop the aforementioned hydrological model.